How to reverse a range in Python

 Real-world applications

-Reversing a range() is more than a technical exercise—it’s a practical skill for building tools like countdown timers and analyzing recent log entries.
+Beyond the syntax, reversing a range() is a practical skill for tasks like building countdown timers and analyzing recent data.

 Creating a countdown timer with range()